rhdeck/react-native-template-tesseractocr/README.md

 # Suggestion

-Add the following in your package for easier testing (from your project root):
+Run following in your package for easier testing (from your project root):

 ```
-yarn add react-native-setdevteam
 react-native setdevteam
 react-native run-ios --device
 ```